qmk/qmk_firmware/docs/coding_conventions_python.md

 # Tuples

 When defining one-item tuples always include a trailing comma so that it is obvious you are using a tuple.
 Do not rely on implicit one-item tuple unpacking.
+Better still use a list which is unambiguous.

 This is particularly important when using the printf-style format strings that are commonly used.

 # Lists and Dictionaries

+We have configured YAPF to differentiate between sequence styles with a trailing comma.
+When a trailing comma is omitted YAPF will format the sequence as a single line.
+When a trailing comma is included YAPF will format the sequence with one item per line.

-You should generally prefer to keep the definition on a single line.
-Break out to multiple lines sooner rather than later to aid readability.
+You should generally prefer to keep short definition on a single line.
+Break out to multiple lines sooner rather than later to aid readability and maintainability.

-When you break it out to multiple lines do so in a way that makes it easier to edit later.
-Sometimes this means one item per line.
-Sometimes this means grouping like items together on the same line, so you can easily move them around.
-Use your best judgement.

-# Trailing Commas

-It is OK to include trailing commas in sequences.

-# Whitespace

-Follow standard typographic rules for the use of spaces around punctuation.

-No whitespace inside parentheses, brackets or braces.

-No whitespace before a comma, semicolon, or colon.
-Do use whitespace after a comma, semicolon, or colon, except at the end of the line.

-No whitespace before the open paren/bracket that starts an argument list, indexing or slicing.

-Surround binary operators with a single space on either side for assignment (=), comparisons (==, <, >, !=, <>, <=, >=, in, not in, is, is not), and Booleans (and, or, not).
-Use your better judgment for the insertion of spaces around arithmetic operators (+, -, *, /, //, %, **, @).

-Never use spaces around = when passing keyword arguments or defining a default parameter value

 # Parentheses